jordanmerrick/shortcuts/README.md

 # My Collection of Shortcuts

+**Shortcuts in iOS 13 no longer supports importing shortcuts from files, only iCloud links.
+I will be updating my shortcuts to use iCloud links over the coming weeks.**

 This repository contains shortcuts that I've created for the iOS app [Shortcuts](https://itunes.apple.com/us/app/id915249334?at=10l64N).

 Most of the shortcuts have self-explanatory names.
 Some of the more complex ones include instructions in comment boxes.
 Those that I have specifically written about are listed below and linked to the relevant post.